 The survey we commissioned asked about how clients want healthcare practices to go contactless or “no-touch.”
 The ways they mentioned are mobile payments, which we’ve begun to discuss, as well as credit card tap options and plexiglass dividers.
 Again, while your office is moving toward more mobile payments, it can take other actions to make clients feel secure.

-Plexiglass dividers are becoming commonplace due to the pandemic and can be seen at convenience stores, grocery stores, and any number of other public places.
+Plexiglass dividers became more commonplace due to the pandemic events and can be seen at some convenience stores, grocery stores, and any number of other public places.
 Most vendors provide customers with credit card swipe or insert options, but a tap option gives some clients an extra layer of security.

 Credit card tap options are incremental improvements that still require proximity to a payment portal.
 That’s why 67% of the healthcare practices from our survey said they would like to transition from credit cards to Text to Pay.
 In-person credit card payments simply can’t provide the social distancing created by features like Text to Pay.